aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/DeltaLakeIntegration/README.md

 Press play to test the integration.
 You'll see the login as a guest user, sending of 5 test events, and the responses from the backend.

 **Adding the integration to your custom project:** You can follow the [guidelines found in the Unreal Engine Integration Readme](../../UnrealSample/README.md#adding-the-sdk-to-an-existing-project) to add the AWS Game SDK to your own project.
 After that, you can use `UnrealSample/Source/BackendFeatures/DatabricksDeltaLakeIntegration/DatabricksDeltaLakeIntegration.cpp` as a reference for how to send events to the data pipeline.
-It also includes an `EventDataSender` class
+It also includes an `EventDataSender` helper class for sending events.

 ## API reference